The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

-Our findings are new in showing that affirmative action can benefit disadvantaged students through networking channels. \citet{zimmerman2019} and \citet{michelman2022old} show that networking is an important mechanism for the long-run earnings benefits of attending an elite university, but both papers find that these benefits accrue primarily to students from advantaged backgrounds.
-Our data is unique in allowing us to examine early-career employment in a broad set of firms.
-Our results suggest that students admitted through affirmative action can also benefit from access to high-wage firms affiliated with alumni, at least at the start of their careers.
-We also find similar effects for marginal enrollees from the general application pool, suggesting that networking may be an important mechanism in many papers on the returns to college selectivity \citep[e.g.,][]{dale2002}.\footnote{\enskip There is a large literature on the earnings returns to attending selective colleges and/or majors \citep{hoekstra2009,saavedra2009,hastings2013,kirkeboen2016,canaan2018,hoxby2018,anelli2020returns,sekhri2020,ng2022returns}.
-These papers typically do not have the data necessary to examine both job networks and earnings.
-Our paper adds to a small body of work on network formation in college and its effects on job finding \citep{marmaros2002peer,mayer2008old,zhu2023beyond}.}
+Our findings are new in showing that affirmative action can benefit disadvantaged students through networking. \citet{zimmerman2019} and \citet{michelman2022old} find that networking is an important mechanism for the long-run earnings benefits of attending elite universities, but that only students from advantaged backgrounds benefit from networking.
+Our data is unique in measuring early-career employment in a broad set of firms.
+Our results suggest that affirmative action students can also benefit from access to high-wage firms affiliated with alumni, at least early in their careers.
+We find similar effects for marginal enrollees from the general track, suggesting that networking is an important mechanism in research on the returns to college selectivity \citep[e.g.,][]{dale2002}.\footnote{\enskip There is a large literature on the earnings returns to attending selective colleges and/or majors \citep{hoekstra2009,saavedra2009,hastings2013,kirkeboen2016,canaan2018,hoxby2018,anelli2020returns,sekhri2020,ng2022returns}.
+These papers typically cannot examine both job networks and earnings.
+We contribute to a small literature on network formation in college \citep{marmaros2002peer,mayer2008old,zhu2023beyond}.}